-At Heritage Wills, we do a lot more than write effective wills for our clients across East Anglia and the South East.
-One of the additional services that we offer covers the drawing up of legally binding property protection trusts.
-A property protection trust, as mentioned above, is a legal instrument that places your share of the family home into a trust for your children should you pass away before your partner.
-The reason such trusts are becoming increasingly popular is due to the fact that should the remaining partner require residential care in later life, the government will force them to use any assets they have before they are provided with financial assistance.
+A property protection trust is a legal instrument that places your share of the family home into a trust for your children should you pass away before your partner.
+The reason such trusts are becoming increasingly popular is due to the fact that should the remaining partner require residential care in later life, they may have to use any assets they have before they are provided with financial assistance.
 By setting up an asset protection trust that covers your half of the family home, you can make sure that your children or other beneficiaries will at least still receive the proceeds from 50% of your property, whatever may happen in the future.

 Increase your family’s chances of benefitting from your home

-Aside from the dangers of dying intestate (see our Will Writing page), it’s increasingly likely that unless you make plans now, your beneficiaries could end up with a reduced payout if you or your partner need residential care later in life.
+Aside from the dangers of dying intestate, it’s increasingly likely that unless you make plans now, your beneficiaries could end up with a reduced payout if you or your partner need residential care later in life.

 Currently, anyone with more than £23,250 in assets – which includes the family home – is not eligible for any state help with their care fees.
 Even if you don’t have the cash readily available the authorities can place a charge against your property, allowing them to recover the monies owing when it’s eventually sold – in some cases they’ve become the sole owner of elderly people’s homes.